Skip to main content

 }

-After deploying the contract V1, we will be upgrading it to contract V2.
-In the second contract, we merely add a function decrease(), which will decrease the value of the variable by 1.
+Initially, our proxy points to the V1 implementation.
+We will be upgrading it to the V2 implementation.
+In the V2 contract, we merely add a function decrease(), which will decrease the value of the variable by 1.

 Save the files that you have been working with and navigate back to the terminal.
 Confirm that you are in the project directory (e.g, UpgradeableContracts) and then run this command in your terminal: